MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/controls-collection-move-method-example.md

 ---
-title: Controls Collection, Move Method Example
+title: Controls collection, Move method example
 keywords: fm20.chm5225192
 f1_keywords:
 - fm20.chm5225192
 ms.prod: office
 ms.assetid: 14694f03-8d28-9808-b413-96555f0fbc4b
-ms.date: 06/08/2017
+ms.date: 11/14/2018
 ---

-# Controls Collection, Move Method Example
+# Controls collection, Move method example

-The following example accesses individual controls from the  **Controls** collection using a **For Each...Next** loop.
-When the user presses CommandButton1, the other controls are placed in a column along the left edge of the form using the **Move** method.
+The following example accesses individual controls from the **[Controls](controls-collection-microsoft-forms.md)** collection by using a **For Each...Next** loop.
+When the user presses CommandButton1, the other controls are placed in a column along the left edge of the form by using the **[Move](move-method.md)** method.

 To use this example, copy this sample code to the Declarations portion of a form.
 Make sure that the form contains a **[CommandButton](commandbutton-control.md)** named CommandButton1 and several other controls.

 ```vb